ajvincent/es-membrane/projects/reference-tracking/THEORY.md

 We would consider `Truck` and `Fred` as _nodes_, and there is a _directed edge_ (the property name "owner") from `Truck` to `Fred`.

-I have realized, though, that this is partly incomplete.
+This is partly incomplete, though.
 Recall the `WeakMap` example above.
 There, you need _two_ objects (the map and the key) to refer to a value.
 So a simple "map owns key and key owns value" pair of edges isn't enough.

 Graph theory depends on a single edge from one node to one node.
 Period.
 This is an apparent contradiction, but I'll come back to that in a moment.